-The same diseases that affect big horses can strike Minis, so you’ll want to protect yours with a regular vaccination program.
+The same diseases that affect big horses can strike Minis, so you’ll want to protect yours with a regular vaccination program to care for your Miniature Horse properly.
 Your vet will advise you as to what vaccines your horse will need, based on your region and your Mini’s exposure to other horses.

 Just as with any breed of horse, your deworming protocol should include fecal testing to determine parasite load and which dewormers are most effective.

 “It’s easy to overdose Minis with medications because of their low weight, so you must be careful when giving a dewormer or any prescription medication and follow your vet’s recommendations,” says Frankeny.